Aging Condo Building? How a Building Envelope Assessment Can Help

 - Type of construction

 The exterior of the building itself was not applied properly.
 This compromises the longevity of the building’s exterior as it may now erode quicker, cause insulation issues, create an increase in utility and heating costs for condo unit owners, and so forth.
+A building envelope assessment can help identify these issues and provide solutions to address them effectively.

 - Windows